cosmasonyekwelu/snap-backend/README.md

 ## Acknowledgements

-This project is part of a structured backend internship task at Tech Studio, focused on:
+This project is part of a structured FULLSTACK internship task at Tech Studio, focused on:

 - Git collaboration workflows
 - REST API design
 - Team communication
-- Modular backend development
+- Modular web app development

 ---